What Is Data Hygiene?

 Data hygiene refers to the ongoing processes of maintaining clean, accurate, and up-to-date data in business databases through regular validation, deduplication, standardization, and enrichment.

-The cost of poor data hygiene is substantial.
-Gartner estimates that poor data quality costs organizations an average of $12.9 million per year.
-For sales teams specifically, bad data means wasted outreach, lost deals, and inaccurate pipeline forecasting.
+The cost of poor data hygiene is substantial and well-documented.
+Gartner estimates that poor data quality costs organizations an average of $12.9 million per year across all business functions.
+For sales teams specifically, bad data means wasted outreach (sending to invalid addresses or wrong contacts), lost deals (failing to reach decision-makers due to outdated information), and inaccurate pipeline forecasting (scoring leads based on stale firmographic data).
+Marketing teams suffer from poor campaign performance, misallocated advertising budgets, and unreliable attribution reporting.

 Related Terms